 The successful applicant is expected to develop an expanded detailed proposal, conduct independent research, and provide a final report, public presentation and newsletter article about their project for the Otter's Tale, within one year of completing their project.

-The Otter Point Creek Alliance will provide a stipend of $3,000 in four installments.
-Final payment is made upon the receipt of the final report.
-In addition, CBNERR-MD will provide up to $300 for supplies.
-Interns should plan and be committed to working a minimum of 20 hours a week for a minimum of three months during the summer.
+The Otter Point Creek Alliance will provide a stipend of $4,000 in four installments.
+Final payment is made upon completion of all requirements.
+In addition, CBNERR-MD will provide up to $500 for supplies.
+Interns should plan and be committed to working a minimum of 20 hours a week for a minimum of 2 1/2 months during the summer.

 Kriste Garman, Park Manager

 Anita C. Leight Estuary Center

 or email your complete application as a PDF with proposal, transcripts, recommendation letters and resume to Kriste Garman at firstname.lastname@example.org